MichaelBlume/ultimate-mega-meta-crossover/characters.md

 Maria Deluca

-“wizard did it” buxom woman in black leather armor silver hoop strapped to her thighs -- Xena?
+"wizard did it" buxom woman in black leather armor silver hoop strapped to her thighs -- Xena?

 Jehovah -- that poor Job fellow -- fucking sadistic lunatic -- glad He’s dead now -- good thing we had Squirrel Girl

 couple friends of Shea’s, stuck in physics

-“Ast kiranann kair soth-arn suh kali jalaran” hissing sibilants, bolt of fire
+"Ast kiranann kair soth-arn suh kali jalaran" hissing sibilants, bolt of fire

 girl, winged creatures, playing a piano that fell out of the sky, brightly colored pets breathing fire and blinking in and out of existence